aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

     - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.

 * `user_data` - (Optional) User-defined data to customize the startup behaviors of an ECS instance and to pass data into an ECS instance.
-  It supports to setting a base64-encoded value, and it is the recommended usage.
+  It supports to setting a [base64-encoded value](https://developer.hashicorp.com/terraform/language/functions/base64encode), and it is the recommended usage.
-  From version 1.60.0, it can be update in-place.
+  From version 1.60.0, it can be updated in-place.
 If updated, the instance will reboot to make the change take effect.
-  Note: Not all of changes will take effect and it depends on [cloud-init module type](https://cloudinit.readthedocs.io/en/latest/topics/modules.html).
+  Note: Not all changes will take effect, and it depends on [cloud-init module type](https://cloudinit.readthedocs.io/en/latest/topics/modules.html).
-* `key_name` - (Optional, Force new resource) The name of key pair that can login ECS instance successfully without password.
+* `key_name` - (Optional, ForceNew) The name of key pair that can login ECS instance successfully without password.
 If it is specified, the password would be invalid.
-* `role_name` - (Optional, Force new resource) Instance RAM role name.
+* `role_name` - (Optional, ForceNew) Instance RAM role name.
 The name is provided and maintained by RAM.
 You can use `alicloud_ram_role` to create a new one.
 * `include_data_disks` - (Optional) Whether to change instance disks charge type when changing instance charge type.
 * `dry_run` - (Optional) Specifies whether to send a dry-run request.
 Default to false.
     - true: Only a dry-run request is sent and no instance is created.
 The system checks whether the required parameters are set, and validates the request format, service permissions, and available ECS instances.
 If the validation fails, the corresponding error code is returned.
 If the validation succeeds, the `DryRunOperation` error code is returned.
     - false: A request is sent.
 If the validation succeeds, the instance is created.
 * `private_ip` - (Optional) Instance private IP address can be specified when you creating new instance.
 It is valid when `vswitch_id` is specified.
 When it is changed, the instance will reboot to make the change take effect.
-* `credit_specification` - (Optional, Available in 1.57.1+) Performance mode of the t5 burstable instance.
+* `credit_specification` - (Optional, Available since 1.57.1) Performance mode of the t5 burstable instance.
 Valid values: 'Standard', 'Unlimited'.
 * `spot_strategy` - (Optional, ForceNew, Computed) The spot strategy of a Pay-As-You-Go instance, and it takes effect only when parameter `instance_charge_type` is 'PostPaid'.
 Value range:
     - NoSpot: A regular Pay-As-You-Go instance.
     - SpotWithPriceLimit: A price threshold for a spot instance